key4hep/k4MarlinWrapper/doc/MarlinWrapperIntroduction.md

 lcio2edm4hepConv.collNameMapping = {"MCParticle": "MCParticles"}
 ```

-## Potential pitfals when using other Gaudi Algorithms
+## Potential pitfalls when using other Gaudi Algorithms

 Although mixing wrapped Marlin Processors with other Gaudi Algorithms is working
 for most cases, there are a few conceptual differences that have not yet been